Volscente/NexusLLM/docs/llm_theory.md

 Such pre-trained models are just able to predict tokens and, thus, construct sentences.
 However, they're not really efficient in answering questions.

-This is the reason for the *Fine-Tuning* step.
+This is the reason for the *Fine-Tuning* step: allows us to specialize the model's capabilities and optimize its performance on a narrower, task-specific dataset.

 ## Performance
 A pure pre-trained model can be most of the time be out-performed by a fine-tuned model, even if the original pre-trainig